andreipfeiffer/css-in-js/README.md

 But, by default, we will ship extra bytes on every page HTTP request, regardless if it's cached or not.

+💡 **Key points**
+This solution appears to be better suited in some use-cases:
+- we deal with SPA (Single Page Applications), where we have one (or few) SSR pages;
+- we update the styles frequently (ie: daily), so even if we could cache them, it won't have a positive impact;
+- we want to optimize for first-time visitors, affecting returning visitors instead;

 <br />

 #### 🟠 Critical CSS extraction

+⚠️ Work in progress...

 <br />